-Label Description Factory Default Power Indicate specific power supply Disabled Power status event Disable: Disables alarm function.
-Power On: Sends an alarm when power is turned on.
+Label Description Factory Default Power Indicate specific power supply Disabled Disable: Disables alarm function.
+Disabled Power status event Power On: Sends an alarm when power is turned on.
 Power Off: Sends an alarm when power is turned off.
-Disabled

 In System Log Alarms, the users have can only send notification via Relay and E-mail.
 Table 2.75 describes the System Log Level which can be selected for the System Log Alarm event notification.